Omega-3 Fatty Acids and Coronary Heart Disease

 The benefits and risks of eating fish vary, depending on a person's stage of life.

-Children, and pregnant and/or nursing women should avoid potentially contaminated
+Children, and pregnant or nursing women should not eat potentially contaminated fish

-fish, including shark, swordfish, king mackerel, and tilefish.
+such as shark, swordfish, king mackerel, and tilefish.
+These have the highest level

-from the FDA and Environmental Protection Agency on how much fish to safely
+the FDA and Environmental Protection Agency on how much fish to safely eat.
+For this

-You should eat a variety of fish to help decrease possible harmful effects
+Eat a variety of fish to help decrease possible harmful effects from environmental

 Many over-the-counter fish oil supplements are available.
 A prescription form is also

 available.
 Be careful to make sure the preparation contains a significant amount of

 EPA and DHA.
 Getting 150 to 500 mg a day of EPA and DHA may reduce the risk for CHD.